knh11545/commandline4expertsearchers/README.md

 #### Document database accession numbers

 Extract accesion numbers of database records from exported search result.
 It may be helpful to document these result sets for various purposes, either just for internal use or better yet as a publicly available piece of research data with the published report.
-Publishing lists of accessions numbers will not infringe the copyright of database vendorsi which might be the case when publishing whole database records containing text.
+Publishing lists of accessions numbers will not infringe the copyright of database vendors which might be the case when publishing whole database records containing text.

+Note: It is possible to use the [extract_accession_numbers](bin/extract_accession_numbers) script that makes this much easier.

 Extract PMIDs from Ovid MEDLINE export file into a text file: